Apple starts collecting browsing data in Safari using its differential privacy tech

 The new implementation is already covered by the Device Analytics program that Apple offers up when users sign into their new macOS or iOS device.
 Though the company will be offering up more information on the system in future documentation.

-The use of differential privacy appears to have given Apple the confidence that it could collect this kind of information without risking the sorts of privacy breeches we’ve seen in the past — and by all accounts, the technology is a secure one.
+The use of differential privacy appears to have given Apple the confidence that it could collect this kind of information without risking the sorts of privacy breaches we’ve seen in the past — and by all accounts, the technology is a secure one.
 But irony of the fact that the company is collecting more browsing data in order to make its browser more secure won’t be lost on some.

 0